axkr/symja_android_library/symja_android_library/doc/functions-and-patterns.md

 10
 ```

-It is also possible to name arguments using Function:
+It is also possible to name arguments using `Function`:
 ```
 >> p = Function({x, y}, x * y);